Jacqueline Carey is the author of The Crossley Baby and other New York Times notable novels.

-In the upcoming Death at High Tide (Artenol, Winter 2016), Det.
-Eureka Kilburn discovers an apparent suicide in a landmark building, and the reader is challenged to figure out what is wrong with the scene.
+In Death at High Tide (Artenol, Winter 2016), Det.
+Kilburn discovers an apparent suicide in a landmark building, and the reader is challenged to figure out what is wrong with the scene.
 (I know, I know.
 Where's the "We" in the title?
 What can I say, it's an art magazine.)

-In the upcoming We Are Caught in a Net (Alfred Hitchcock, Jan/Feb 2016), Det.
+In We Are Caught in a Net (Alfred Hitchcock, Jan/Feb 2016), Det.
 Kilburn kayaks out to a flooded Longboat Key, where she finds an old bone, a "ghost net," and a diver someone tried to cut out of her wetsuit.

 We Are All Accomplices (Alfred Hitchcock, April 2015) features a teenage Eureka, still living in Miami, who meets a cop as they both watch furniture sailing away in a flood.
 Then the convenience store at which she works is robbed.

 In We Are Not Insured Against Murder (Alfred Hitchcock, December 2014), a life insurance salesman come to town at a time when death lies around every corner.
 Det.
 Kilburn wonders why.